 8. Promote the powerful ‘3 Rs’

-Reduce, reuse, recycle, and you will already be much more sustainable than most companies.
+When building an eco-friendly business, reduce, reuse, recycle, and you will already be much more sustainable than most companies.
 This simple rule helps us conceptualize sustainability and therefore has a huge impact.
 Share it with your teams and work together to make it a common goal.
 From reducing the use of disposable materials to reusing tech devices and recycling energy, the areas of action are endless.

 Sustainability in the workplace: ideas for the office

 9. Bypass printing or print double-sided when you can’t avoid it